Cooking Grass-fed Beef and Pasture-Raised Poultry

 All White Oak Pastures products are vacuum sealed and immediately frozen, and we ship with dry ice for products to remain frozen in transit.

-When your items arrive, transfer to the freezer, unless:
+When your items arrive, transfer them to the freezer, unless:

 - Planning to cook beef within the next 7 days?
 Thaw in the refrigerator.